kleinee/jns/README.md

 adduser jns
 usermod -aG sudo,ssh jns
 ```
-I found that configuring the image as suggested by the creators of the net isnatller works fine in our context.
-All I did is turn their recommendations into a script.
+I found that configuring the image as suggested by the creators of the net installer works fine in our context.
+All I did is turn their recommendations into a script:

 ```bash
 #!/bin/bash